markhuot/nucleus/README.md

 Nucleus is a zero-conf ORM for PHP.
-Once loaded into your framework of choice it's easy to pull back objects:
+Simple to install, without any dependencies, Nucleus makes it easy to white queries without touching SQL.

 ```php
 <?php